“Democracy is freedom”

 We have seen these results in all kinds of court cases.
 “Affluenza” defense, as an example.
 Individuals with wealthy parents who can buy out lawyers to get them off the hook.
 The claim of Affluenza means the inability to understand the consequences of one’s own actions because they are too wealthy to notice.
 A principle example was the case of Ethan Couch, who got off of killing 4 people in a drunk driving crash because of “Affluenza”.
 Do you think a poor inner-city person would have got off doing the same thing by claiming they were too poor to notice consequences of murdering people?
 Yeah, me neither.

-The laws seem to be stark contrast depending on how much political sway you hold in the country.
-Hillary Clinton broke numerous laws regarding her private email server that eventually was hacked into by foreign entities.
-But that’s not so bad right?
+The laws seem to be in stark contrast depending on how much political sway you hold in the country.
+Hillary Clinton broke numerous laws regarding her private email server that eventually were hacked into by foreign entities.
+But that’s not so bad, right?
 Not worth jail time?
 What about Bryan Nishimura?
-Nishimura plead guilt to “unauthorized removal and retention of classified materials, without malicious intent”.
+Mr. Nishimura plead guilty to “unauthorized removal and retention of classified materials, without malicious intent”.
 What was the crime?
-He had classified material on a personal device, and when the fed found out – he tried to delete the information off the device.
+He had classified material on a personal device, and when the feds found out, he tried to delete the information off the device.
 Sound familiar?
 That’s because what Nishimura did was exactly the same thing Hillary Clinton did.

 How Democracy Controls the Vote

 Regardless of how “free” we believe we are when it comes to elections, it is still nowhere near the true potential.
 Certain organizations and voters can drastically influence the result of elections.
 Even with the freedom to vote for whoever you want, the result is easily corruptible.
 The media, uninformed voters, and the political party establishments make sure of this.